 Walleye pollock (Gadus chalcogrammus; Coulson et al. 2006; Carr and Marshall 2008; here after pollock) are distributed throughout the Aleutian Islands (AI) with concentrations in areas and depths dependent on diel and seasonal migration.
 The population of pollock in the AI decreased in abundance from the mid-1980s to the mid-1990s (1986 bottom trawl survey estimate of 444,000 t to a 1994 bottom trawl survey estimate of 78,000 t).
 Since 1994 the abundance point estimate has been variable, but considering the variance of the survey estimates the trend appears relatively flat (Fig 1A.1).
 The 2012 survey abundance was a record low at 44,281 t.
 The 2014 survey abundance estimate at 85,316 t nearly doubled the 2012 estimate.
+The 2016 biomass estimate was similar to 2014 at 83,070 t, but the 2018 survey biomass estimate was double that of the previous survey at 165,747 t.
 The low 2012 estimate is thought to be anomalous due to the very low temperatures in the region affecting availability of the species to the bottom trawl survey.
-The precipitous decline between 1986 and 1991 may be in part due to undocumented fishing by foreign vessels claiming catch from the Central Bering Sea (CBS), as the documented fishing levels alone cannot account for the decline (Table 1A.1).
-A number of foreign fishing vessels were observed fishing in the AI during this time period (Egan 1988a; Egan 1988b) while claiming catch from the CBS.
-The most recent surveys show that the AI pollock population is predominantly concentrated in the eastern portion of the Aleutian Island chain, closer to the Eastern Bering Sea shelf.
-Surveys from the 1980's and 1990's estimated higher proportions of pollock biomass in the central and western Aleutians (Fig 1A.1).
-This recent spatial change in population abundance may reflect a spatial contraction of the stock in the Eastern Bering Sea after the collapse of the Central Bering Sea population in the early 1990's, low AI pollock recruitments since the mid 1980's, documented higher exploitation rate of the AI pollock in the mid- to late 1990's, and possibly a high undocumented exploitation rate in the late 1980's by foreign fishers.
+The precipitous decline between 1986 and 1991 may be in part due to undocumented fishing by foreign vessels claiming catch from the Central Bering Sea (CBS), as the documented fishing levels alone cannot account for the decline

-\\ Long-term equilibrium $F{OFL}$ and $F{ABC}$ were 0.417 and 0.332, respectively.
+^{} Long-term equilibrium F{OFL} and F{ABC} were 0.415 and 0.331, respectively.